Last Updated: July 13, 2021

 – People between 70 and 79 lost money in only 13% of the scams.
 However, their average losses were much higher than those of the first group.

 – A 2019 study revealed women submitted 54.4% of all reports of fraudulent online purchases.
+The stat is not surprising as 72% of women shop online.

 – However, men lost more to the scammers – 55.6% of the whole amount.